 Nakobi is our youngest cougar.
 He is very talkative and loves attention from keepers and animal care volunteers that he knows.
 Nakobi is well-known for his stalking skills.
-He will often try to blend into a rock in his enclosure, or hide behind a tree, to sneak up on those who pass by.
+He will often try to blend into a rock or hide behind a tree to sneak up on those who pass by.
 There was one time he had difficulty stalking a keeper because he got caught in a bush!

 How Nakobi Came to the Sanctuary

 Nakobi came to Carolina Tiger Rescue with Jericho Cougar, Roscoe and Camilla Tigers, and Roman and Reina Lions from Rescue One, a sanctuary in Ohio.
-Rescue One decided to close its doors because they could not keep up with the changing laws regarding wild animal ownership in Ohio.
+Rescue One decided to close its doors because it could not keep up with the changing laws regarding wild animal ownership in Ohio.
 They also were in financial trouble and could no longer afford to keep their animals.
 Ohio had toughened their laws regarding exotic pet ownership following a 2011 incident in Zanesville, Ohio.
 A private owner released 56 of his lions, tigers, cougars, wolves, leopards, and bears before committing suicide.
 Unfortunately, law enforcement was forced to shoot the animals due to concerns for public safety.
 The following year, Ohio banned private ownership of dangerous wild animals.

 Nakobi is a very talkative cougar who loves attention from those he knows.
 He does, however, get very anxious and skittish around big groups of people and is therefore off the tour path.

 Nakobi is a very talkative cougar who loves attention from keepers and visitors he knows.
 He does, however, get very anxious around large groups of people and small kids.
 Nakobi continues to maintain his wild instincts and will often stalk unsuspecting people who walk by his enclosure, jumping out after them as they pass by.
 Cougars are ambush predators and will lie in wait for unsuspecting prey to venture by before attacking.
 Nakobi is a great example of how wild animals keep their instincts, even if they have lived in captivity their entire life.

-Nakobi is located on Cherry Lane between Star Cougar and the kinkajous.
+Nakobi is located on Cherry Lane behind Star Cougar and is off the tour path.